 - We take the risk of developing and testing new formats, tools and approaches

-- The firm philosophy of mesopartner is special, approaching territorial economic development from a more holistic human and professional perspective, involving elements of systemic, lateral and creative thinking, and communication- and action-orientation.
-Such working environment provides the opportunity for learning with the clients, within the team and individually.
+- The firm philosophy of Mesopartner is special, approaching territorial economic development from a more holistic human and professional perspective, involving elements of systemic, lateral and creative thinking, and communication- and action-orientation.
+Such a working environment provides the opportunity for learning with the clients, within the team and individually.

-What are 3 wishes for your future work?
+What are your 3 wishes for your future work?

 - to be able to support our German and international colleagues even better during changing organisational and economic circumstances